 Due to its industrial history and through retained contractual and legal obligations, the Company has the obligation to remediate specific areas on its own sites as well as on divested, demerger, orphan or US Superfund sites (as defined below).
 In addition, as part of the demerger agreement between the Company and Hoechst AG ("Hoechst"), a specified portion of the responsibility for environmental liabilities from a number of Hoechst divestitures was transferred to the Company (Note 24).
+Certain of these sites, at which the Company maintains continuing involvement, were and continue to be designated as discontinued operations when closed.
 The Company provides for such obligations when the event of loss is probable and reasonably estimable.
 The Company believes that environmental remediation costs will not have a material adverse effect on the financial position of the Company, but may have a material adverse effect on the results of operations or cash flows in any given period.

-The Company did not record any insurance recoveries during 2016 or have any receivables for insurance recoveries related to these matters as of December 31, 2016.
-As of December 31, 2016 and 2015, there were receivables of \$2 million and \$4 million, respectively, from the former owner of the Company's Spondon, Derby, United Kingdom acetate flake, tow and film business, which was acquired in 2007.
+The Company did not record any insurance recoveries during 2017 or have any receivables for insurance recoveries related to these matters as of December 31, 2017.
+As of December 31, 2017 and 2016, there were receivables of \$3 million and \$2 million, respectively, from the former owner of the Company's Spondon, Derby, United Kingdom acetate flake, tow and film business, which was acquired in 2007.